ymolists/website/gitpod/docs/gitlab-integration.md

 Here is how to register your Self-Hosted GitLab installation:

 1. In your GitLab installation, enable the native Gitpod integration as described in the [GitLab docs](https://docs.gitlab.com/ce/integration/gitpod.html).
-This needs adminstrator privileges on the GitLab installation.
+This needs administrator privileges on the GitLab installation.

 2. Head over to [the integrations page](https://gitpod.io/integrations/) on Gitpod.
 Scroll to the section about `Git Integrations` and click on the "New Integration" button.